breun/index_drives/README.md

 Any existing files for previously indexed drives will be overwritten with the current state of affairs.
 Any existing files for previously indexed, but currently not connected drives will remain untouched.

+The index files contain columns for the following data (as output by `find`'s `-ls` option):
+- inode number
+- size in 512-byte blocks
+- file permissions
+- number of hard links
+- owner
+- group
+- size in bytes
+- last modification time
+- pathname

 Run the script periodically to update your index files.